 The simple glow of a fire can make any interior feel more homely.
 However, when it comes to introducing the comforting warmth of a fire to your home, modern consumers are spoilt for choice.
 From grandiose fireplaces with open wood fires to innovative gas stoves, which you choose will likely depend on a number of factors relating to your lifestyle and personal preferences.
 While open fires offer opulence and characterful authenticity, gas stoves have been expertly engineered to provide unrivalled convenience and the appearance of lifelike flames at the flick of a switch.
 To help you make the right choice for your home, we’ve outlined the main factors to consider when deciding between a gas stove or open fire.
+Read more about Gas Fires vs Electric Fires in our guide.

 MAKING A DESIGN STATEMENT